Jose Altuve Preview, Player Props: Astros vs. Tigers

 Jose Altuve At The Plate

-- Altuve has 14 doubles, a triple, nine home runs and 34 walks while batting .313.
+- Altuve is batting .316 with 15 doubles, a triple, nine home runs and 35 walks.

-- He has homered in nine games this year (15.3%), homering in 3.4% of his chances at the plate.
+- He has hit a long ball in nine games this year (15.0%), homering in 3.3% of his plate appearances.

-- In 33.9% of his games this year, Altuve has driven in at least one run.
-In six of those games (10.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.